On Loan From the Moors Valley Railway

-The treaty also removed access to export markets; this had such an impact on the company at the end of 1925, work stopped for three months as a result of the lost business (Hence the works plates say Madrid even though she was built in Berlin.).
+The treaty also removed access to export markets; this had such an impact on the company at the end of 1925, work stopped for three months due to the lost business (Hence the works plates say Madrid even though she was built in Berlin.).

-Little is known about her life in Portugal, she was the first Steam engine delivered to the Portuguese Forestry Commission (National Forest Number One) along with two other sister engines, after many years service she ended up outside a cafe in Cascais as a tourist attraction.
+Little is known about her life in Portugal; she was the first Steam engine delivered to the Portuguese Forestry Commission (National Forest Number One) and two other sister engines; after many years of service, she ended up outside a cafe in Cascais as a tourist attraction.

-In 1969/70 she was brought over to Britain where, after several changes of ownership, she ended up on the Old Kiln Light Railway in 1986.
+In 1969/70, she was brought over to Britain, where, after several ownership changes, she ended up on the Old Kiln Light Railway in 1986.

-Elouise is used on special event weekends Check front page for listed running days.
+Elouise is used on special event weekends.
+Check the front page for listed running days.

 Status: long term overhaul

-Pamela is subject to an appeal for her restoration, if you want to help out we have an Easyfund site.
+Pamela is subject to an appeal for her restoration; if you want to help out, please visit our Easyfund site.

 The railway closed in 1962, and the locomotives were put up for sale.
 Pamela was sold on 1st December 1965 to a Mr V Salisbury.
 The locomotive was sold again in October 1966 to John Vernon and moved to Newbold Verdon in Leicestershire.
-Locomotive had been partly dismantled at this time and was re-assembled by John with a new inner firebox.
+The locomotive had been partly dismantled and was re-assembled by John with a new inner firebox.
 Steamed again in 1970.
 After 10 years, the loco was again put up for sale with the complete rail system.

 Pamela finally moved to Tilford on 18th November 1984, and in March 2013, Pamela was purchased by the Old Kiln Light Railway Society.